interlink-project/interlinker-service-augmenter/README.rst

 1. A Flask blueprint for a web server that exposes an HTTP API to the annotation storage.

-2. An web application which enables the logged user to insert, delete and reply annotations of public service descriptions.
+2. An web application which enables the logged user to insert, delete and reply annotations of descriptions.

 Getting going
 -------------